f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

 Once the database backup has been completed, you should copy the file to an external location so that the system can be restored in the case of a total failure.
 You can download the database configuration backup using the CLI, webUI, or API.

-Copying System Controller Database Backup to an External Location via WebUI
+Copying System Controller Database Backup to an External Location via webUI
 ---------------------------------------------------------------------------

 In the webUI use the **System Settings -> File Utilities** page and from the dropdown select **configs** to see the previously saved backup file.
 Here you can import or export configuration files.
 Note that the current transfer of files to and from the webUI requires an external HTTPS server.